 Construction and Real Estate

-Charlotte home prices fell 5 percent in February from February 2010, according to the Standard & Poor’s Case-Shiller Home Price Index.
-The city’s home prices were also down 1.2 percent in February from January.
-Home prices fell over the year in ...
+Charlotte home prices fell 6.8 percent in March from March 2010, according to the Standard & Poor’s Case-Shiller Home Price Index.
+The city’s home prices were down 2.4 percent in March from February.
+Home prices fell over the year in 19 ...

 Tagged with: Standard & Poor/Case-Shiller Home Price IndicesRead More »